cybertraining-dsc/su21-reu-361/project/code/README.md

 However, near the end of the program, there is a line that zooms into the axes of the graph.
 The parameters should be manually changed so that it zooms into a point of interest.
-Because cryptocurrencies have wildly varying prices, this must be changed on a case-by-case basis
+Because cryptocurrencies have wildly varying prices, this must be changed on a case-by-case basis.